Azure DevOps

 2. Pool: Specifies that the pipeline should use the latest available Ubuntu agent, and it’ll need to have npm installed.

 Deployment is handled by the command npx bump-cli deploy which uses NPM’s npx command to avoid needing to run npm install in each step, and will grab the bump-cli NPM package so you can use the CLI on the fly.
-The deploy command then takes your openapi.yaml document, which you can change if the file is called anything else or stored in another directory.

-Step 3: Setup Environment Variables #
+Step 3: Setup Variables #

 Create a new group with the name bumpsh, which matches the group: bumpsh we defined in the workflow.